-- (a) purchase any other goods or services from that supplier; - (b) enter into an additional agreement or transaction with the same or another supplier; or - (c) agree to purchase any goods or services from a designated third party,
+- 20. A supplier shall not require, as a condition of offering to supply, or supplying any goods or services, or as a condition of entering into a consumer agreement, that the consumer - - (a) purchase any other goods or services from that supplier; - (b) enter into an additional agreement or transaction with the same or another supplier; or - (c) agree to purchase any goods or services from a designated third party, unless the supplier can show financial or other efficiency benefits to the consumer.